Bridging Wellness & Fandom

 From rough ideas to a clickable prototype

-With our features defined we ran Crazy 8s to generate divergent concepts, then distilled the strongest ideas into wireframes and a clickable prototype for concept testing.
+With our features defined I ran a Crazy 8s workshop to generate divergent concepts, then distilled the strongest ideas into wireframes and a clickable prototype for concept testing.

 Sketches for "Login" "onboarding questions" "recommendations"Sketches for "Character builder" "daily tasks and progress" "achievements"